Frequently Asked Questions

 What forms of payment are accepted?

 Please make your check payable to University of Maine.
+Include all other pertinent information.
+Ensure that the attendee’s name is present on the check.

 I have a cold, can I participate?